appsparkler/study/java/practice.md

 - Create a modular project with 2 modules and each module to have 2 packages, each package to have 1 class.
 Module 1 should expose package1.Class1 which needs to be used in Module 2.
 - Create a Car Wash System for a company - It stores employees (employees), it schedules the employees (scheduler), customers can book a car wash (bookings)

+### Multithreading in Java
+- Create a simple multi threaded application